ThanosKa/magic-resume/README.md

 - Maintained by the Magic Resume team.
 For questions or proposals, open an issue.
 - **Contributions are welcome!** Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting a pull request.
 - We follow a [Code of Conduct](.github/CODE_OF_CONDUCT.md) to ensure a welcoming environment for all contributors.
-- For security vulnerabilities, please see our [Security Policy](.github/SECURITY.md).

 ### Quick Start for Contributors